 How To Do It

-In order to leverage your cash to buy investment real estate in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, you’ll need to either work with a bank, hard-money lender, soft-money lender, or a private lender.
+In order to leverage your cash to buy investment real estate in North Carolina & New Jersey, you’ll need to either work with a bank, hard-money lender, soft-money lender, or a private lender.
 Make sure you understand the terms and are comfortable with the agreement.
 Working with the wrong lender could quickly negate any profits you are bringing in.
 If you are dealing with a high-interest loan, be sure to refinance as quickly as possible.
-Take some time to shop around for a great interest rate before committing to a New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area area lender.
+Take some time to shop around for a great interest rate before committing to a North Carolina & New Jersey area lender.

-If you are thinking about buying investment real estate in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, you need to work with a team you can trust.
+If you are thinking about buying investment real estate in North Carolina & New Jersey, you need to work with a team you can trust.
 Real Estate Acquisitions Co. can help guide you through the investment process, while helping you find the most high-quality properties to add to your portfolio!
 Find out what we can offer you!
 There is never any cost, hassle, obligation, or pressure!